 Download pdfs of the Old Testament in Sindhi:

 Download pdf of the New Testament in Sindhi (before revisions 2007 draft version)

 Two Bible Translation projects are currently underway:

-- Muslim Sindhi Study New Testament.
-A first draft manuscript of study notes for the Muslim Sindhi New Testament has been prepared.
-Upon completion of the New Testament review, a study version of the New Testament will be published.
+In addition, a first draft manuscript of study notes for the Muslim Sindhi New Testament is being prepared.
+Upon completion of the New Testament review, a study version of the New Testament in Muslim Sindhi will be published.